 You can see how this could get out of hand.
 You end up with buckets all over the place.
-You want to find a photo in Lightroom, but first you have to traverse a long list of Collections.
+You want to find a photo in Lightroom, but first, you must traverse a long list of Collections.

 You can then create Collection Sets, which hold other Collections.
 Now you have buckets filled with more buckets!

 It gets worse.
-Have you ever looked for something that you just knew was in a particular storage place, but it turns out you never put it in that spot in the first place?
+Have you ever looked for something that you knew was in a particular storage place, but you never put it in that spot in the first place?

-That's what Collections do for you.
-It's a place for your stuff, but it's up to you to manage the place and make sure you put your stuff in the right place.
-That's even if you created a new bucket later which may be related t your photo, but you never went back to put it in the new bucket.
+That’s what Collections do for you.
+It’s a place for your stuff, but it’s up to you to manage it and ensure you put it in the right place.
+That’s even if you created a new bucket later that may be related t your photo, but you never returned to put it in the new bucket.

 You type in the words that relate to the information you want to find, and then the search engine gives you possibilities that it thinks could be the results you want.

 For the most part, this works very well.
-The majority of people who visit this web site do so because they found an article in a search engine.
+Most people visit this website because they found an article in a search engine.